 - Always warm up before you get started with the military press.
 A set or two of light shoulder presses with adjustable dumbbells are a great way to warm up the ball and socket joint of the shoulders.
 You can also perform shoulder dislocates with a lightweight rod or a broom handle.

 - Do the exercise in a squat cage.
 This allows you to set the bar and rack the weights at a comfortable height which should be just around the top of your breastbone, rather than heaving it all the way up, from the floor.

 Here’s a detailed guide on how to perform the move.

 - Stand really close to the bar and grip the bar with a shoulder-wide grip and your palms facing forward.
+There are some cool budget barbells out there with good knurling for slip-free grip.
 The wrist must never be bent backwards at 90-degrees.
 Just bend it enough to allow the weight to rest comfortably at the base of your palm.
 You might be tempted to go really wide with that grip, because it makes the move somewhat easier by reducing the range of motion.
 But that’s not ideal in the long run.
 Stick to a narrower grip for a complete ROM and proper stabilization of the torso.

 - Some of you might be more comfortable with the hook grip, where the thumb is under the bar, or a suicide grip.
 This will not make any difference to the end result and is more of a personal preference than anything else.

 - The elbows should be pointing forward and tucked in towards the sides.
 If they are flaring outwards, tuck them back in.